jalagar/animated-art-engine/README.md

 - **z-index/stacking**: You can have the same layer appear in front and behind of another layer (see basketball above).
 You do this by specifying a `z_,` in front of the name, for example `z1,` or `z2,`.
 See `layers_z_index` for an example, and try setting the `layersFolder` to `layers_z_index` to see this in action and checkout `layerConfigurationsZIndex` in the `config.js` for the configuration.
 - **grouping**: You can group traits together into groups, like common/rare.
 Then you can specify how much supply you want of each.
-See `layers_grouping` folder and `layerConfigurationsGrouping` in the `config.js`.
+See `layers_grouping` folder and `layerConfigurationsGrouping` in the `config.js`. - NOTE THIS DOES NOT WORK RIGHT NOW SEE https://github.com/jalagar/animated-art-engine/issues/175
 - **if-then**: You can specify if this trait then have this other trait.
 For example, if ball is pink, then pick these two hats.
 See `layers_if_then` folder and `layerConfigurationsIfThen` in `config.js`.
 - **incompatibilities**: You can specify if you want a layer to be incompatible with another layer.
 For example, if you don't want the flashing background to have a multicolor ball.
 NOTE, this only works if layer names are all unique or else this may lead to unintended behavior.
 See `layers_incompatible` and `const incompatible` in `config.js`.
 You can uncomment the line, and run the code with `layersFolder` set to `layers_incompatible` to see it working in action.